 - Ensure corking machine operates smoothly, especially during compression.

-- Regularly clean all surfaces that come into contact with cork with chlorine-free products.
+- Clean all cork-handling surfaces regularly with chlorine-free products.

-- Ensure the equipment is suited to the cork used.
+- Ensure the equipment is suited to the cork and bottle used.

 - Keep the wine cellar free of insects.